Green Globe Artichoke

 'Green Globe' artichokes have been cultivated since at least the 1500s.

 Thomas Jefferson grew them in his gardens and documented them off and on

-Attractive, ornamental perennial with edible flower buds.
+Artichokes are an interesting and attractive ornamental perennial with huge, edible flower buds.
 It can be grown as an annual if you sow the seeds indoors in mid to late winter and set out after all danger of frost has passed.

-An excellent delicacy when boiled until tender, served hot, and the inner petal tips and the hearts are dipped in melted lemon-butter (some of my family likes to dip in mayonnaise).
+An excellent delicacy when boiled or steamed until tender, served hot, and the inner petal tips and the hearts are dipped in melted lemon-butter (some of my family likes to dip them in mayonnaise).

 The exact origin of artichokes is unknown but they are presumed to have originated in North Africa where they still grow wild.
 Artichokes have been part of Mediterranean cuisines (Roman, Greek, etc.) since ancient times.
 Even today they remain an important winter vegetable there.